mcgnly/DeveloperDocumentation/Android/LoginSequence.md

         /**
-         * Once the Activity has been started the onCreate method will be called
+         * Once the Activity has been started, the onCreate method will be called
          * @param savedInstanceState
          */
         @Override